Himno de Riego: Original lyrics (1820–1823)

 The following is the original version used during the Trienio Liberal (1820–1823).

 First short version (1931–1939)

 The following is the version used during the Second Spanish Republic (1931–1939).
 It consisted of verses one, three and seven of the original version, with a few minor lyrical changes.

 Second short version

 The following version consists of the first and last verses of the original, with a few minor lyrical changes.

+Satirical lyrics

+This alternative version was extremely popular amongst Spaniards, particularly in Catalonia, during the Spanish Civil War.
+The rudeness of the lyrics reflects the dislike of Republican Spain for the church and the monarchy.
+After the war, these lyrics continued to be sung by Franco's detractors and enemies.